Introduction

 • Norway rats (brown rats) often stick to ground-level paths along baseboards, pipes, or around large objects

-• Roof rats (black rats) may run along fence rails, rafters or wires overhead, exploiting their climbing ability
+• Roof rats (black rats) may run along fence rails, rafters, or wires overhead, exploiting their climbing ability

 • Identifiable by dark, greasy rub marks on walls, footprints in dust, or droppings along edges